Through the new research, we have to know that when we breathe in microplastic that enters the brain

 The final discussions for the Global Plastics Treaty are just a few months away, yet legislators are caving into the powerful petrochemical companies.
 The world community needs to stop wasting time and start paying attention to science once and for all.

-Today, plastic is produced annually in excess of 500 million tonnes for a wide range of uses.
+Today, plastic is produced annually over 500 million tonnes for a wide range of uses.

 In addition to compiling a list of over 16,000 compounds identified in plastic items worldwide, scientists also discovered that over 4,000 of these chemicals posed a risk to human health and the environment.